Trump & Boeing: It's not about Air Force One, it's about China

 "The vulnerability to China is pretty clear," said one former senior Boeing executive.

-In contrast to the long term stakes over Boeing's future in China, the flap over the cost Air Force One lasted 24 hours.
+In contrast to the long term stakes over Boeing's future in China, the flap over the cost of Air Force One lasted 24 hours.

 Boeing would be a prime target in any retribution by China if Trump follows through on his campaign threat to impose a hefty tariff on Chinese imports.